KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

-1. Recommendation: Found `'node-fetch'` in file `modules.json`: Replace it with built-in fetch.
-2. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+1. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
-3. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.

 ### [MMM-RemoteCompliments by mitchelltmarino](https://github.com/mitchelltmarino/MMM-RemoteCompliments)